(New England) Contra

 Preparation: Take hands in fours from the top.
 ‘1’s improper.
 Face neighbor.

-ladies pass by the right to lead a ½-hey across.
+ladies pass by the right to lead weave a hey across.

 A2: Balance & Swing neighbour.

-B1: Holding hands in fours, with the man on his partner’s left, Circle left 3 places,
+B1: Holding hands in fours, with the man on his neighbor’s left, Circle left three places,

 Partner Balance & Swing.

-B2: Couples Pass the Ocean (to the left of neighbors) - ladies hinge each other left, men curl right - into a crossways wave),
+B2: Couples Pass the Ocean (to the left of neighbor) - to a crossways wave,

 Balance the Wave,